I-35 Capital Express Program

 The I-35 Capital Express Program has been in development for many years.
 Although the current design process incorporates past feedback and analyses, the existing projects did not launch until 2019.

 The Texas Transportation Commission approves $3.4 billion in discretionary funds for the I-35 Capital Express Central project.
-The Capital Area Metropolitan Planning Organization also passes a resolution committing $633 million to the Central project.
+The Capital Area Metropolitan Planning Organization (CAMPO) also passes a resolution committing $633 million to the Central project.
 Later in 2020, the project is fully funded for construction at $4.9 billion.
 TxDOT launches an Environmental Impact Statement for the project, with three preliminary alternatives, all proposing to lower, or lower and tunnel I-35, based on findings from the PEL and stakeholder outreach.
 Learn more about the Central project.

 TxDOT begins operating in a non-tolled environment.

-TxDOT hosts open house meetings and virtual open houses for the North, Central and South projects, which at the time were called North16, Central7 and South10.
+TxDOT hosts in-person and virtual open houses for the North16, Central7 and South10 projects.
 These projects collectively propose adding one tolled managed lane in each direction between RM 1431 and SH 45 Southeast as well as other improvements.
-The current I-35 Capital Express projects take into consideration concepts and feedback from the North16, Central7 and South10 projects.
+The current I-35 Capital Express North, Central and South projects take into consideration concepts and feedback from the North16, Central7 and South10 projects.

-TxDOT hosts five Decks Neighborhood Workshops for nearby neighborhood residents and University of Texas.
-The “decks area” is from Airport Boulevard to MLK Jr. Boulevard.
+TxDOT hosts five Decks Neighborhood Workshops for nearby neighborhood residents and The University of Texas.
+The “decks area” is located between Airport Boulevard and MLK Jr. Boulevard.
 Participants call for the decks to be removed.
 In both alternatives under consideration, the decks remain elevated.
 The Downtown Stakeholder Working Group releases a report with recommendations and supports lowering the mainlanes and managed lanes.

 The Texas A&M Transportation Institute analyzes redesignating I-35 to SH 130, but this is found to fall short of demand due to the high volume of traffic with origins and destinations along I-35 in the downtown area.
 TxDOT releases the I-35 Capital Area Improvement Program Corridor Implementation Plan for Travis County, which identifies various improvements for I-35, including additional lane capacity.
 An updated plan is released in 2014 that includes all three counties in the Mobility35 Program.

 The Texas Legislature passes Rider 42, prioritizing TxDOT funding to study the most congested corridors in the state.
-The I-35 Corridor Advisory Committee releases the My35 Plan.
-The TxDOT Austin District, in coordination with the City of Austin and other partners, launches the Mobility35 program, also known as the I-35 Capital Area Improvement Program, which focuses on improvements to I-35 in Travis, Hays and Williamson counties.
+The I-35 Corridor Advisory Committee releases the My35 plan.
+The TxDOT Austin District, in coordination with the City of Austin and other partners, launches the Mobility35 Program, also known as the I-35 Capital Area Improvement Program, which focuses on improvements to I-35 in Travis, Hays and Williamson counties.
 View the My35 Plan.
 Learn more about the history of the Mobility35 program.

-The Texas Transportation Commission creates the I-35 Corridor Advisory Committee to increase citizen participation in the transportation planning process.
+The Texas Transportation Commission creates the I-35 Corridor Advisory Committee to increase community participation in the transportation planning process.

 History of I-35